 Are There Alternatives to Time Tracking?

-Many new companies, smaller organizations, and companies not doing consulting work do not elect to track employee time on projects.
-When time tracking documentation is unavailable, the IRS will allow estimation as per Cohan V. Commissioner.
+Many new companies, smaller organizations, and companies not doing consulting work do not elect to track employee time to projects.
+When time tracking documentation is not available, the IRS will allow estimation as per Cohan V. Commissioner.
 General project data taxpayers have available to link personnel to projects and costs can be used.
 The IRS calls this linking nexus.
-Alternative documentation that illustrates the “who did what” of your projects might include:

 - External communications like white papers, press releases, blog articles, or brochures